Dfmaaa/watcher/README.md

 4. ` struct str_blk *read_abs(struct dnode *tree, char *absolute_location_of_file) ` - this will return the content of a file(str_blk explained below with all the structs).

-# STRUCTURES YOU NEED UNDERSTANDING OF-
+# STRUCTURES YOU NEED AN UNDERSTANDING OF-

 ## fnode